nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 I’m building a Rails dictionary-based learning app to study the Chinese language because I like the way it works, only for my use for now, locally.
 The [dictionary](/files/dictionary.png) part is finished, it is used to access the knowledge tree of the language.
-For the grammatical part, I've understood the sentence structure and summarizing all the details.
+For the grammatical part, I've understood the sentence structure and am now summarizing all the details.
 It's in Vietnamese though.
 I’d like to publish it online for free and will open-source it someday.

 I'm translating the Tao Te Ching in Vietnamese as I find the vietnamese translations that I've read pretty bad.